tripflex/wp-job-manager-gravityforms-apply/readme.txt

 2. Go to "Job Listings > Settings" and enter the ID of the form you would like to use.

 == Changelog ==

+= 1.2.1: February 14, 2014 =

+* Fix: Check the entire form to find where the field for the email is.
+We cannot count on it being last since Gravity Forms puts empty fields at the end.

 = 1.2.0: February 4, 2014 =